-In the second half of last year I struggled a lot with self-doubt and frustration.
+In the second half of last year, I struggled a lot with self-doubt and frustration.
 I was frustrated that my Little Grey Box world didn’t look or feel how I wanted it to and I put that down to my abilities.
-I spent a lot of time analysing how I photograph, write and create, deciding the reason I wasn’t where I wanted to be was because I wasn’t good enough.
+I spent a lot of time analysing how I photograph, write and create, deciding the reason I wasn’t where I wanted to be was that I wasn’t good enough.

-Those thoughts spiralled and I had quite a few dark days where it felt like I would never get to where I want be.
+Those thoughts spiralled and I had quite a few dark days where it felt like I would never get to where I want to be.
 But something else came out of those dark days.
 I had to face up to something.
 One day I asked myself, “What will you do if LGB never grows to where you want it to be and it stays exactly at this level forever.
 Will you stop?
 Will you get an office job?”
 The answer was immediate, there wasn’t a second of hesitation, “I’ll keep doing it because I love it and it makes me so happy.”

 That answer simplified things for me.
 I still felt frustrated, but I was more at peace, knowing there was no way I would ever walk away from LGB because I love it so, so much.
 That thought shifted my focus.
 Instead of focusing on all the things that weren’t matching up with how I envisioned or wanted them, I started focusing on right now.

 Don’t get me wrong, it was (and is) still hard not to look sideways and think, “Why didn’t I get that opportunity?
 Why didn’t that brand want to work with me?
 What’s wrong with what I do?
 Do I not offer enough?
 Do they hate my photography or think my blog is shit?”
 Yea, all those kind of vile thoughts.
 I even had thoughts like, “Maybe If I lost weight and looked better, things would work out for me.”
 WTF?
 That’s so stupid!
 If any of my girlfriends said they had those thoughts, I’d immediately be chastising them for being so silly.